michel1991/ocp-java-11/modulars/README.md

 Then it migrates the top-level module to be a named module, leaving the other modules as automatic modules.
 Option B is correct as it matches both of those characteristics.

-### Which options are valid on the java command without considering module options?
-(Choose all that apply.)
-*  A. -c
-*  B. -C
-*  C. -cp
-*  D. -d
-*  E. -f
-*  F. -p

-When running a program using java, you specify the classpath with -cp, making option C correct.
-Options D and E are incorrect because -d and -p are used for modules.
-Options A and B are not valid options on the java command.

 ### Which of the following are true?
 (Choose all that apply.)
 *  A. javac compiles a .class file into a .java file.